24dlong/cookiecutter-typescript-library/{{cookiecutter.project_slug}}/README.md

 # {{ cookiecutter.project_name }}

-## Usage

 ### Installation

 This library is published to a private AWS CodeArtifact repository.
 Instructions for configuring your application to use this private repository are coming soon.

-Additionally, the library is compiled using ESNext, so consuming applications are responsible for transpiling for older environments if needed.
+## Usage

+The library is compiled using TypeScript only and outputs ECMAScript modules (ESM).
+It is not bundled with tools like Vite or Rollup, so any further bundling or optimization is the responsibility of the consuming application.

 ## Contributing